dcrosta/keystone/docs/advanced.rst

 .. note::

-   As of Keystone 0.2, you must still have a template section in your ``.ks`` file when using :func:`return_response()`, though it may be kmpty.
+   As of Keystone |version|, you must still have a template section in your ``.ks`` file when using :func:`return_response()`, though it may be kmpty.
 This may change in a future version of Keystone.